Emanuel-Goldman/Emanuel-Goldman/README.md

 <h3 align="left">A Master's student specializing in Finance Data and a Technology Manager at FOA, driven by a passion for technology that makes a difference.</h3>
 <p>🎓 Education: Currently pursuing my Master's in Computer Science at Ben-Gurion University, with a BSc in Computer Science.</p>
 <p>
-💻 Current Projects:
+💻 Current Projects:<br>
-- Developing data pipelines and infrastructure for economic research. \n
+- Developing data pipelines and infrastructure for economic research.<br>
 - Leading technical projects at FOA to combat antisemitism online.
 </p>
 <h3 align="left">Connect with me:</h3> <p align="left">